yilmazchef/jobs4me/README.md

 # Recruitment System

 ## Functional Requirements
-Do you want to learn how to design a database system and map a business process to a data model?
-Then this post is for you.

 In this article, you’ll see how to design a simple database schema for a recruitment company.
-After reading this tutorial, you will be able to understand how database schemas are designed for real-world applications.
+After reading the documentation, you will be able to understand how database schemas are designed for real-world applications, as well as the layered architecture.

 ### The Recruitment System Business Process